Multiple Sclerosis Centers of Excellence

 Multiple Sclerosis Treatments for Acute Attacks Relapses

-There is a variety of treatments for this relapsing-remitting disease and for the symptoms of MS. Medications as well as rehabilitation therapies are common approaches used to help manage the disease.
+There are a variety of treatments for this relapsing-remitting disease and for the symptoms of MS. Medications as well as rehabilitation therapies are common approaches used to help manage the disease.
 Medications are commonly referred to as disease modifying therapies or treatments (DMTs).
 These drug therapies focus on reducing the frequency of relapses and delaying the progression of the disease by decreasing the inflammation in the nervous system.
 It appears that the inflammation is due to the body overdeveloping an immune response to the disease.
 The drugs target the inflammation and the over-reactive immune system, which in turn inhibits the myelin damage.

 Acute attacks are also called episodes, exacerbations, and relapses.
 Generally, these attacks refer to new MS symptoms or a worsening of existing symptoms.
 These symptoms generally appear or worsen in a short period and can have an effect upon bladder and bowel systems, small and large muscle groups, vision and other neurologic functioning.
 Generally, it is considered an “attack” when the symptoms last 24 hours or more.
 Symptoms of attacks are unpredictable and are experienced in 90% of the MS population.
 The average person with untreated MS will experience about one attack each year.
 Research shows that these attacks or relapses can be lessened with drugs.